Is your website optimized for search engines? Are you struggling with getting organic traffic to your eCommerce website?

 While doing the keyword research, you must have understood that people search for the product names or categories to find their desired products.
 And that’s why the product pages must rank on search results to drive traffic and sales.

-Here are few tips to optimize product pages and boost your eCommerce SEO –
+Here are a few tips to optimize product pages and boost your eCommerce SEO –

 - Write keyword-targeted product description – Product descriptions are a great space to tell more about your products and add relevant keywords related to the product to boost your on-page SEO score.